centarro/commerce-docs/docs/v2/getting-started.md

 [composer require]: https://getcomposer.org/doc/03-cli.md#require
 [composer remove]: https://getcomposer.org/doc/03-cli.md#remove

-## Getting help
+## Community support

-### Best Practices
-It's important to keep in mind that this is open source software.
-While some contributors are paid for their time (usually for specific projects/tasks), a great many more are donating their time to the community.
-When asking for help, you'll find that people can be very friendly and giving but only if they are treated respectfully.
-Also, ultimately, it's up to you to solve your own
-problems: nobody in the community "works for you".
-That being said, here are some general tips on how to get help in a way that's both respectful and
-constructive:

- - Start with a search in the project's [issue queue](#drupal-commerce-issue-queue).
-Try to avoid posting duplicate issues!
- - If you can't find anything that's applicable to your problem, searching [Drupal Answers on StackExchange](#search-drupal-answers-on-stackexchange) is a good next step.
-Post a question if none of the existing questions apply to your issue.
+Open source projects are typically supported by a community of contributors donating their own time.
+When asking for help, please respect their time by searching existing resources first and communicating clearly, concisely, and politely when asking for help.
+A typical support journey looks like:

+1. Search the project's [issue queue](#drupal-commerce-issue-queue) for existing issues about the bug you're encountering or feature you're looking for.
+2. If you cannot find an answer there, search [Drupal Answers](#search-drupal-answers-on-stackexchange) next, as the project maintainers monitor the `commerce` tag.
- - For more immediate responses, you can try the [Commerce Slack channel](#chat-with-us-on-slack).
-Post a general message about the problem you're having, to start.
-You can get into the details in a separate thread.
-If your problem is a "known issue", you'll probably be directed to its Issue page.
+3. For questions that require some dialogue or extended discussion, consider joining the [#commerce channel](#chat-with-us-on-slack) in the Drupal Slack community.
+Please try to keep all discussion to replies in a thread.
+If your problem is a known issue, you may be directed to its issue page to try to keep all discussion about a subject in one place.
- - Chatting with people in the Slack channel may lead to a suggestion to post a new Issue.
- - If you're posting an issue for the first time, review [How to create a good issue].
+4. Ultimately, you may need to open an issue in the issue queue, in which case you can read more on [How to create a good issue].

- - Whenever you get responses to your Issue (either in the form of requests for additional information or patches), it's helpful if you can respond quickly.
- - Become an active, "giving" member of the Drupal Commerce community yourself.
-   Review patches, provide feedback, and help others in the Slack channel whenever you can.
+As you find help and grow in your experience and ability, it would be awesome for you to give back by supporting other members of the Drupal Commerce community yourself.
+Don't be shy about reviewing patches, providing feedback, and helping others in the Slack channel when you can!

 ### Drupal Commerce Issue Queue
 If you are new to Drupal, you will want to learn more about [Drupal issue queues].